NYPL/lsp_workflows/workflows/bib-and-item-data-pipeline.md

 ## General Troubleshooting

-The most common thing that can go wrong is a item/bib appears stale in the Item/BibService\*.
-To determine if a bib/item is stale, request the resource via [platformdocs](https://platformdocs.nypl.org/) or via the NYPL Data Api Client CLI](https://github.com/NYPL-discovery/node-nypl-data-api-client#cli) (e.g. `node bin/nypl-data-api.js get items/sierra-nypl/10676119 | grep updatedDate`)
+The most common thing that can go wrong is a item/bib appears stale in the Item/BibService.
+To determine if a bib/item is stale, inspect the `updatedDate` of the resource via [platformdocs](https://platformdocs.nypl.org/) or via the [NYPL Data Api Client CLI](https://github.com/NYPL-discovery/node-nypl-data-api-client#cli) (e.g. `node bin/nypl-data-api.js get items/sierra-nypl/10676119 | grep updatedDate`)

 When records are stale in the Bib/Item services, it's almost never the fault of either service; The first places to check are upstream: